rlamorea/weBASIC/docs/first-program.md

 Now that you know how, it seems like lines 10 and 20 could be collapsed into a single line, right?

 You can do this by going to `EDIT` mode.
-If you are on the command line, hit the escape key to go back to the code editor.
+If you are on the command line, press the escape key to go back to the code editor.

 Now, on an empty line you can type: